NWS confirms EF1 tornado touched down in Wendell

 WENDELL, NC (WTVD) --The National Weather Service confirmed Monday night that an EF1 tornado touched down in Wendell on Sunday.

+The NWS said the twister touched down about five miles north-northwest of Wendell.
+The estimated maximum wind speed was 87 mph.
+Numerous trees were uprooted and several pines were snapped off.
+A few homes sustained damage to roof shingles and siding.

-One Wendell family is lucky things weren't worse when a tree crashed through a home.
+But one Wendell family is lucky things weren't worse when a tree crashed through the roof of a home.

 A woman told ABC11 on Monday that she was watching TV on Sunday night when she got up to close the window on the back side of her mobile home in the 600 block of Rees Lane.